-We estimate that we will receive net proceeds of approximately \$[•] million from the sale of the [•] shares of common stock and accompanying warrants offered in this offering, or approximately \$[•] million if the underwriters exercise their option to purchase additional shares and warrants in full, based on an assumed public offering price of \$[•] per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately $[\cdot]$ million from the sale of the $[\cdot]$ shares of common stock and accompanying warrants offered in this offering, or approximately $[\cdot]$ million if the underwriters exercise their option to purchase additional shares and warrants in full, based on an assumed public offering price of $[\cdot]$ per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 We plan to use \$60,000,000 of the net proceeds from this offering to fund the Cash Consideration payable to IDC and Lyneer Management in the Merger.
 In addition, we plan to use \$4,000,000 of the net proceeds to allow Lyneer to pay down a portion of its indebtedness under its new revolving credit facility, which will provide Lyneer an additional \$4,000,000 of borrowing availability under such facility.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations of Lyneer - Liquidity and Capital Resources" for additional information about Lyneer's new revolving credit facility.
+The new credit facility will extend up to \$40 million to Lyneer for a period of one year from the date of its execution upon the closing of this offering at a base interest rate per day equal to the highest of: (a) the rate of interest announced by the lender as its prime rate for such day; (b) the Federal Funds Rate (as defined) for such day plus 0.50%; and (c) the sum of the adjusted Term SOFR (the Secured Overnight Financing Rate as announced by the Federal Reserve Bank of New York) for such day.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations of Lyneer - Liquidity and Capital Resources" for additional information about Lyneer's existing revolving credit facility.
 The balance of the net proceeds from this offering will be used for working capital to finance our future operations, including general corporate purposes, general and administrative expenses, capital expenditures and compensation, including bonuses, deferred compensation and payment of consultants and professionals.
 In the event the over-allotment option is exercised in full, we will receive additional gross proceeds of up to \$[•], which will be used for potential acquisitions and/or working capital purposes.